 When should you not buy birth control online?

-If you have contraindications to estrogen-containing birth control, a condition that serves as a reason to not take the pill due to the potential harm, you should consider obtaining a birth control prescription in person.
+If you have contraindications to estrogen-containing birth control, consider obtaining a birth control prescription in person.
+Contraindications are conditions that serve as a reason to not take the pill due to the potential harm.

 Common contraindications include: